Aceinna/gnss-ins-sim/README.md

 # GNSS-IMU-SIM

 **GNSS-IMU-SIM** is an IMU simulation project, which generates reference trajectories, IMU sensor output, GPS output, odometer output and magnetometer output.
-Users choose/set up the sensor model, define the waypoints and provide algorithms, and **gnss-imu-sim** can generated required data for the algorithms, run the algorithms, plot simulation results, save simulations results, and generate a brief summary.
+Users choose/set up the sensor model, define the waypoints and provide algorithms, and **gnss-imu-sim** can generate required data for the algorithms, run the algorithms, plot simulation results, save simulations results, and generate a brief summary.

 ## Requirements